The demise of diesels

 In January 2016, there were 500 diesel cars sold in the United States.
-Volkswagen has put its 2.0-liter and 3.0-liter vehicles sales on hold till they can figure out an acceptable solution to the EPA and CARB for their Generation 1 – Generation 3 and 3.0-liter emission equipped vehicles that currently do not meet emissions regulations under real-world driving.
+Volkswagen has put its 2.0-liter and 3.0-liter vehicle sales on hold till they can figure out an acceptable solution to the EPA and CARB for their Generation 1 – Generation 3 and 3.0-liter emission equipped vehicles that currently do not meet emissions regulations under real-world driving.

-A Federal judge has set March 24th as the deadline for Volkswagen to come up with a fix for 600,000 diesel models violating emissions standards.
+A federal judge has set March 24th as the deadline for Volkswagen to come up with a fix for 600,000 diesel models violating emissions standards.

 It was for that reason when Continental AG sent out a Press Release saying, “Continental Urea Sensor Helps to Make Diesel Engines Cleaner.”
 I was interested to see if Continental and Volkswagen could collaborate to improve turbo diesel emissions.

-There will be some big and heavy duty pickups and commercial vehicles that can use this new system, but what I wanted to know is if Volkswagen could use this new sensor as a retrofit for its recalled vehicles.
+There will be some big and heavy-duty pickups and commercial vehicles that can use this new system, but what I wanted to know is if Volkswagen could use this new sensor as a retrofit for its recalled vehicles.
 Oh, if only it were that simple.

 In 2015, the Volkswagen group recalled 482,000 2009 through 2015 Volkswagen and Audi models with 2.0-liter, four-cylinder engines.
-The first emissions generation EA189 series engines were found to have the illegal software known as the a defeat device that allowed VW cars to emit harmful levels of nitrogen oxides (NOx) air pollutants – known to form smog and acid rain – more than 35-40 times permitted by law.
+The first emissions generation EA189 series engines were found to have the illegal software known as the defeat device that allowed VW cars to emit harmful levels of nitrogen oxides (NOx) air pollutants – known to form smog and acid rain – more than 35-40 times permitted by law.
 Subsequent tests found an additional 85,000 Volkswagen, Audi, and Porsche vehicles with the 3.0-liter V-6 powertrain that were emissions non-compliant, although not using the same illegal software as the first 482,000.

-Approximately 325,000 of the Jetta, Golf, and Beetle vehicles were not fitted with urea-based selective catalytic reduction (SCR) system initially and will probably not be able to be saved using a retrofit SCR.
+Approximately 325,000 of the Jetta, Golf, and Beetle vehicles were not fitted with a urea-based selective catalytic reduction (SCR) system initially and will probably not be able to be saved using a retrofit SCR.
 Generation 1 (EA189 engine) was certified to US-EPA Tier2-Bin5 and California LEV-II ULEV emissions limits and were equipped with NOx after-treatment technologies, including one lean-NOx trap (LNT), a device that is used to reduce oxides of nitrogen emissions.

 Adding a brand-new specialized Selective Catalyst Reduction (SCR) catalytic converter, a urea tank, pumps, sensors, and technology would not be economically feasible.
 There is a balance when creating a clean diesel engine between engine durability issues, loss of fuel economy, air pollutants, and loss of cargo space, which is where the SCR system would go in the car.